-NOTE: Use screws provided with rack system.
-Refer to rack user documentation for instructions.
+NOTE: Use the screws provided with the rack system.
+Refer to the rack user documentation for instructions

-CAUTION: Installer should ensure that all building codes are followed when connecting the power supplies to an AC power source.
+IMPORTANT: When installing the rack, ensure that all building codes are followed when connecting the power supplies to an AC power source.

-While installing the brackets, power supplies and cables:
+While installing the brackets, power supplies, and cables:

+- Use tie wraps to secure cables to the bracket and rails.

+- · Coil cables wherever possible.

+- · Route power cables along the rails.

+- · Route inter-cradle cables to the side rails and then from the rails to the bracket.

+- Install mounting brackets at the following maximum heights from the ground:

+- 5-slot cradle: 1.2 m (4 ft)

+- 4-slot battery charger: 0.91 m (3 ft)

-- Use tie wraps to secure cables to the bracket and rails. - Coil cables wherever possible. - Route power cables along the rails. - · Route inter-cradle cables to the side rails and then from the rails to the bracket. - 1.
-Secure mounting brackets to both sides of top tray with four M5 screws (two on each side).
-For 5-Slot cradles, position the flange for horizontal installation.
-For 4-Slot Battery Chargers, position the flange for 25° installation.
+1. Secure the mounting brackets to both sides of the top tray with four M5 screws (two on each side).
+For 5-slot cradles, position the flange for horizontal installation.
+For 4-slot battery chargers, position the flange for 25° installation.

-Figure 49 Flange Horizontal Position (5-Slot Cradles)
+Figure 41 Flange Horizontal Position (5-Slot Cradles)